RodrigoGarcia43/elemental_wars/README.md

 ## DSL Usage

 The game consists of cards representing elements.
 Each element has a set of elements it is weak to and another set it is strong against.
-When a card is played, it can restrict the elements that can be played on the board.
+When a card is played, it can damage the opponent.

 ### Card Definition:

 - **Elements**: Set of elements associated with the card.
 - **Power**: Direct numeric value or result of an arithmetic operation (`+`, `-`, `*`, `/`).

 For instance, a card might have the Water element and a power of `5 + 3`.
-If the Water element is weak against Fire, then no card with the Fire element can be played while the Water card is in play.
+If the Water element is strong against Fire, then the damage factor of cards with Water increases by 1 when facing cards with Fire.
+After calculating this factor for each pair of Elements in a pair of cards, this number is multiplied by a constant and added to the card's power.